Congratulations! You’re going to PyCon US!

 - Use an open space slot to teach others.

-Visiting sponsors is a great way to get to know some of the companies that are using Python in their everyday businesses.
+Visiting sponsors is a great way to get to know some of the companies that are using Python in their everyday workflows.
 There are some very big names that come almost every year: Microsoft, JetBrains, and Google, to name a few.
-There are over 100 sponsors at PyCon 2019!
-Going to a sponsor booth is great for many reasons, not just the wonderful SWAG that everyone gives out.
-Here’s some of ours:
+There are about eighty sponsors at PyCon 2023!
+Going to a sponsor booth is great for many reasons, not just the wonderful swag that everyone gives out.
+Here are some of ours:

 The greatest thing about sponsors being there is that you can speak with the actual developers of the tools and software you use.
 Let’s say you have a problem with an Anaconda install on a Windows environment.
-You can go straight up to them and ask questions!
+You can go straight up to the Anaconda booth and ask questions!
 This is a great opportunity to talk to the developers and creators of the tools you use.

-It’s not just developers that you get to meet either.
+It’s not just developers that you get to meet, either.
 There are authors and content creators who come too.
-O’Reily typically has an author or two a day who comes for you to meet and chat with.
-This year, JetBrains will be hosting content creators at their booth, where you can meet some of the Real Python Team!
+This year, we’ll have our own Real Python booth, where you can meet some of the authors and course creators on the team!

 Finally, meeting with the sponsors could lead to an opportunity for a job.
-A lot of the sponsors are also looking for talented Python developers, and you can apply directly with them at the booths or during the job fair towards the end of the conference.
-If you’re not looking for a job, it’s still great to see what is out there and what skills these companies are looking for to help better choose what to focus on with your learning.
+A lot of the sponsors are also looking for talented Python developers, and you can apply directly with them at the booths or during the job fair, which happens toward the end of the conference.
+If you’re not looking for a job, it’s still great to see what’s out there and what skills these companies are looking for to help you choose where to focus your learning.